gzhihongwei/.gzhihongwei/README.md

 # .gzhihongwei
-Dotfiles, aliases, and useful configurations
+Dotfiles, aliases, environment variables, and setup script for automating configuration on Unix based devices.